2nd Chronicles Chapter 22

 at Jezreel, because he was sick.

-22:7 And the destruction of Ahaziah was of God by coming to Joram: for when he was come, he went out with Jehoram against Jehuיֵהוּא
+by coming to Joram: because when he had come, he went out with Jehoram against Jehuיֵהוּא

 romanized: Yēhūʾ, meaning “Yahu is He” Reign 841–814 BCE Died 814 BCE